 You can also make it extra-inviting by adding additional blankets and toys.

-Also, make sure your puppy has access to fresh water while they’re in the crate - such as a hook-on bowl or drinking fountain.
+Also, make sure your puppy has access to fresh water while they’re in the crate - such as a hook-on or non-spill bowl.
+Even though they are only going to be in there for short periods of time, they can still get thirsty.

 Introducing the crate